Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

 You’ll need 8-10 ounces of hardened beeswax, a small mason jar, and essential oils of bergamot and cedarwood.

 Step #2: Place Your Wick

 Tie your cotton wick to a bamboo skewer with about five inches to spare on one end.
 By applying hot glue, affix that end of the wick to the bottom center on the inside of your mason jar.
 If you have leftover wick, roll it around your skewer until it is taut.

 Step #3: Prepare Your Wax

-Microwave your wax until it melts completely.
+Microwave your wax (or use a double boiler) until it melts completely.

 Step #4: Add Essential Oils

 Add 20 drops of bergamot essential oil and 20 drops of cedarwood essential oil to your melted wax.
 Stir quickly to prevent your wax from cooling.